 Meet the 2020 Austin Monthly Top Doctors

-Charles Fraser, Jr., MD, is the medical director of The Texas Center for Pediatric and Congenital Heart Disease, a focused congenital heart surgery unit for babies, children, and adults at Dell Children’s Medical Center.
-He received his medical degree from University of Texas Medical Branch at Galveston.
-Dr. Fraser completed his residency in surgery at Johns Hopkins University School of Medicine and a fellowship in pediatric heart surgery at Royal Children’s Hospital in Melbourne, Australia.
+Charles Fraser, Jr., MD, is the medical director of The Texas Center for Pediatric and Congenital Heart Disease, a clinical partnership between UT Health Austin and Ascension Seton.
+House at Dell Children’s Medical Center, the Texas Center for Pediatric and Congenital Heart Disease is a focused congenital heart surgery unit for babies, children, and adults.
+Dr. Fraser earned his medical degree from The University of Texas Medical Branch at Galveston.
+He completed a residency in surgery at Johns Hopkins University School of Medicine and a fellowship in pediatric heart surgery at Royal Children’s Hospital in Melbourne, Australia.
 His vision for the program is to build on his experience to optimize the entire continuum of care of patients with congenital heart disease in a compassionate, calm, gentle environment which also nurtures and supports the patients’ families.
 Dr. Fraser and his team have performed over 16,000 congenital cardiac repairs and related surgeries in children and adults.

-David Paydarfar, MD, is interim director of the Mulva Clinic for the Neurosciences at UT Health Austin.
-He previously served as professor and executive vice chair of the Department of Neurology at the University of Massachusetts Medical School and as associate faculty of the Wyss Institute for Biologically Inspired Engineering at Harvard University.
-He received his B.S. in physics from Duke University and M.D. from the University of North Carolina at Chapel Hill and completed his residency training in neurology at the Massachusetts General Hospital and Harvard Medical School.
+David Paydarfar, MD, serves as Interim Director for UT Health Austin’s Mulva Clinic for the Neurosciences.
+He previously served as a professor and the Executive Vice Chair of the Department of Neurology at the University of Massachusetts Medical School as well as an associate faculty member of the Wyss Institute for Biologically Inspired Engineering at Harvard University.
+He earned his medical degree from the University of North Carolina at Chapel Hill and his bachelor’s in physics from Duke University.
+He completed a residency in neurology at the Massachusetts General Hospital/Harvard Medical School.
 He is a fellow of the American Neurological Association and an investigator of the Clayton Foundation for Research.

-Mark Queralt, MD, is a graduate of The University of Texas at Austin and received his medical degree from The University of Texas Southwestern Medical School.
+Mark Queralt, MD, is a graduate of The University of Texas at Austin and earned his medical degree from The University of Texas Southwestern Medical School.
 For more than two decades, Dr. Queralt has specialized in the treatment of spinal pain and injuries.
-He completed his residency in physical medicine and rehabilitation at the University of Texas Southwestern and completed a subspecialty in pain medicine from the American Board of Physical Medicine and Rehabilitation.
+He completed a residency in physical medicine and rehabilitation at The University of Texas Southwestern.
+He is board-certified in pain medicine through the American Board of Physical Medicine and Rehabilitation.
 Dr. Queralt is also a member of the North American Spine Society and the American Academy of Physical Medicine and Rehabilitation.
-Dr. Queralt sees patients with back and neck pain in the Musculoskeletal Institute at UT Health Austin.
+Dr. Queralt sees patients with back and neck pain in UT Health Austin’s Musculoskeletal Institute.

-Rebecca Rogers, MD, is the clinical director of the Women’s Health Institute at UT Health Austin.
-She is a board certified doctor in female pelvic medicine and reconstructive surgery with more than 25 years of experience.
+Rebecca Rogers, MD, serves as the Clinical Director of Women’s Health, a clinical partnership between UT Health Austin and Ascension Seton.
+She is board-certified in female pelvic medicine and reconstructive surgery, of which she has more than 25 years of experience.
 In 2015, she received a lifetime achievement award from the National Association for Continence for her substantial contributions to urogynecology in clinical care, research, and education.
 Dr. Rogers received her medical degree from Harvard University.
-She completed her residency in obstetrics and gynecology and her fellowship in urogynecology at University of New Mexico Health Science Center.
+She completed both a residency in obstetrics and gynecology and a fellowship in urogynecology at University of New Mexico Health Science Center.

-Celeste Sheppard, MD, is a Maternal Fetal Medicine specialist in UT Health Austin’s Women’s Health Institute.
-She received her medical degree from UT Southwestern and completed both her internship and residency in obstetrics and gynecology at Parkland Memorial Hospital.
-She completed a fellowship in maternal fetal medicine at the University of Texas-Houston Medical School and a second fellowship in perinatal research at the University of Wisconsin-Madison.
-She is a fellow of the American College of Obstetricians and Gynecologists and a member of the Society of Maternal Fetal Medicine, the American Institute of Ultrasound in Medicine, and the International Society of Ultrasound in Obstetrics and Gynecology.
+Celeste Sheppard, MD, is a Maternal-Fetal Medicine specialist in Women’s Health, a clinical partnership between UT Health Austin and Ascension Seton.
+She received her medical degree from UT Southwestern and completed both an internship and residency in obstetrics and gynecology at Parkland Memorial Hospital.
+She completed a fellowship in maternal-fetal medicine at The University of Texas-Houston Medical School and a second fellowship in perinatal research at the University of Wisconsin-Madison.
+She is a fellow of the American College of Obstetricians and Gynecologists and a member of the Society of Maternal-Fetal Medicine, the American Institute of Ultrasound in Medicine, and the International Society of Ultrasound in Obstetrics and Gynecology.

-Amanda White, MD, received her medical degree from The University of Texas Southwestern Medical School where she also completed her residency in obstetrics/gynecology and a fellowship in female pelvic and reproductive surgery.
+Amanda White, MD, received her medical degree from The University of Texas Southwestern Medical School, where she also completed a residency in obstetrics and gynecology and a fellowship in female pelvic and reproductive surgery.
 Dr. White treats uncontrolled urination, accidental bowel leakage (incontinence), weakening of muscles and tissue in the pelvis, and vaginal bulging (pelvic organ prolapse).
-As a physician at the Women’s Health Institute at UT Health Austin, Dr. White works to find treatment solutions that fit a woman’s individual lifestyle and goals, including surgical options.
+As a physician in Women’s Health, a clinical partnership between UT Health Austin and Ascension Seton, Dr. White works to find treatment solutions that fit a woman’s individual lifestyle and goals, including surgical options.